-All TAS Employees Who Are Not Members of the Certificated Bargaining Unit
+All TAS staff members Who Are Not Members of the Certificated Bargaining Unit

-Except if stated expressly otherwise by employment contract, it is the policy of the School that all employees are considered "at-will" employees of the School.
-Accordingly, either the School or the employee can terminate this relationship at any time, for any reason, with or without cause, and with or without advance notice.
+Except if stated expressly otherwise by employment contract, it is the policy of the School that all staff members are considered "at-will" staff members of the School.
+Accordingly, either the School or the staff member can terminate this relationship at any time, for any reason, with or without cause, and with or without advance notice.

-Nothing contained in this Handbook, employment applications, School memoranda or other materials provided to employees in connection with their employment shall require the School to have "cause" to terminate an employee or otherwise restrict the School's right to release an employee from their at-will employment with the School.
+Nothing contained in this Handbook, employment applications, School memoranda or other materials provided to staff in connection with their employment shall require the School to have "cause" to terminate a staff member or otherwise restrict the School's right to release a staff member from their at-will employment with the School.
 Statements of specific grounds for termination set forth in this Handbook or elsewhere are not all-inclusive and are not intended to restrict the School's right to terminate at-will.
-No School representative, other than the Board of Directors or its designee, is authorized to modify this policy for any employee or to make any representations to employees or applicants concerning the terms or conditions of employment with the School that are not consistent with the School's policy regarding "at-will" employment.
+No School representative, other than the Board of Directors or its designee, is authorized to modify this policy or to make any representations to staff member sor applicants concerning the terms or conditions of employment with the School that are not consistent with the School's policy regarding "at-will" employment.

-This policy shall not be modified by any statements contained in this Handbook or employee applications, School memoranda, or any other materials provided to employees in connection with their employment.
+This policy shall not be modified by any statements contained in this Handbook or staff member applications, School memoranda, or any other materials provided to staff members in connection with their employment.
 Further, none of those documents whether singly or combined, or any employment practices, shall create an express or implied contract of employment for a definite period, nor an express or implied contract concerning any terms or conditions of employment.